Pooja14n/leaflet-challenge/README.md

 # Part 1: Create the Earthquake Visualization
 Your first task is to visualize an earthquake dataset by completing the following steps:

-1. Get your dataset.
+1. Get the dataset.
 To do so, the below steps are followed:
    a.
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON Feed page (https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and choose a dataset to visualize (I have selected the Dataset for "All Earthquakes in the Past 7 days": https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
 The following image is an example screenshot of what appears when the link is visited:

 ![3-Data](https://github.com/Pooja14n/leaflet-challenge/assets/144713762/0edcf48f-2514-4001-ade0-ae2d0b14bb92)